 Interested in becoming a Guardian Home?
 Fill out the puppy application today!

 It is important to remember that Multigeneration Australian Labradoodles aren’t simply a hybrid cross between a Labrador Retriever and a Standard Poodle – those are Labradoodles.
 Multigeneration Australian Labradoodles (or Cobberdogs) are a completely different breed and it is often confused.
-Multigeneration ALs are truly a designed dog with years of research and trial and error to produce this amazing dog that we have today.
-ALAA Multigeneration Australian Labradoodles are a mix of approved infusions of Champion Labrador Retrievers, Champion Poodles and Champion American and English Cocker Spaniels.
+Multigeneration ALDs are truly a designed dog with years of research and trial and error to produce this amazing dog that we have today.
+WALA & ALAA Multigeneration Australian Labradoodles are a mix of approved infusions of Champion American and English Labrador Retrievers, various types of Champion Poodles and Champion American and English Cocker Spaniels.
 Each of these dogs must meet specific standards to be approved to produce.
 Multigeneration Australian Labradoodle breeders have invested significantly into this breed to achieve the best bred dog possible.